 The third step is to edit a configuration file of the installed HomeLab software.
 The simplest way is to start the nano editor at the shell:

 and replace there the values of the channel_id, the write_api_key and the read_api_key with the ones from the ThingSpeak channel.
 See the picture.

-The changes to the previuos 180730B_BETA version include the
+The changes to the previuos 181126B BETA version include

 Log of the versions' changes.